Er jing tiao

 Er jing tiao (二荆条 (二荊條, Èr jīngtiáo)) is a variety of chili that is most common in Sichuan cuisine of China.
 The chili is typically shaped like the letter J and is between 5 and 6 inches long.
 This chili is known for its deep color and robust fragrance, and is often used in chili oil for that reason.
 It is also a major ingredient for many famous chili sauce products, such as the thick broad-bean sauce doubanjiang.
-It has a spicy and salty flavor which is used in combination with noodles or rice.
+It has a medium spicy and salty flavor which is used in combination with noodles or rice.
 It has a long history in Chinese cuisine and has gained popularity over time.
 It is easy to find in traditional authentic Sichuan cuisine, whether in a restaurant or home kitchens.
-Er jing tiao's taste is different from common types of chili; its taste and smell are slightly spicier.
+Er jing tiao's taste is different from common types of chili; its taste and smell are of medium spiciness but with intense fragrance.
 Its colors change from green to red as time passes.
-They are also eaten as a fresh vegetable seasoned with salt and soy sauce as well as preserved as a salted and (lacto-)fermented chili condiment known as duo jiao (duò jiāo 剁椒, lit. 'chopped chili').
+They are also eaten as a fresh vegetable seasoned with salt and soy sauce as well as preserved as a salted and (lacto-) fermented chili condiment known as duo jiao (duò jiāo 剁椒, lit. 'chopped chili').
 Harvesting time is usually from early May to October.